catrionafsmith/blog/Reflections_on_Learning.md

 How did this apply to my coding?
 I did find that i would get insights after I had stepped away from the computer and done some other mindless task for a while.
 It seems like scrolling on Twitter or Facebook engages your brain a little too much in order to let the diffuse mode of thinking take over.
 So I found activities like walking or running, dozing, having a shower or doing the dishes would be better for allowing this diffuse mode of thinking to take over and start to solve my problems!
 (See the Footnote for more details).

-_Hard start - jump to easy
+_Hard start - jump to easy:
 One of the suggestions that Barbara Oakley makes is that if you are working on a big project or a test paper, you should take an overview of the whole project/paper first.
 Then you will be able to read over any hard problems or sections, and your brain can start to work on the harder problems in the background in diffuse mode as you work on the easier sections._

 ## The best ways to learn - Chunking and Recall